shaharke/node-ansible/README.md

 node-ansible
 ============

-Programamtic interface in Node.js for running Ansible
+Programmatic interface in Node.js for running Ansible